 Margaret (Peg) Kern has been fulfilling her clients’ travel dreams since 2004 when she joined The International Kitchen as a tour coordinator after leaving academia.
-She and her business partner bought The International Kitchen in 2015 and have expanded the company to include more trips, new destinations, custom itineraries, and a robust food and travel blog.
+She has been part owner of The International Kitchen since 2015, and assumed primary ownership in 2024.
+In her time as president of TIK, Peg has expanded the company to include more trips, new destinations, custom itineraries, and a robust food and travel blog.

 Raised in a small town in Ohio, Peg always wanted to see the world.
 She started doing so by heading to New York City for college, where she graduated cum laude from Columbia University.
 One of the highlights of college for her was a junior year spent in Rome, Italy, studying Italian literature and art at the University of Rome la Sapienza.
 Her interest in travel blossomed into an intense and enduring love for Italy.